earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R02-subset-time-series-data-R.md

 <a href="{{ site.url }}/images/courses/earth-analytics/week-2/week2-data.png">
 <img src="{{ site.url }}/images/courses/earth-analytics/week-2/week2-data.png" alt="week 2 file organization">
 </a>
-<figcaption>Your `week2` file directory should look like the one above.
+<figcaption>Your `week_02` file directory should look like the one above.
 Note that
-the data directly under the week-2 folder.</figcaption>
+the data directory is directly under the earth-analytics folder.</figcaption>
 </figure>

 ## Get started with time series data
-Let's get started by loading the `ggplot2` and `dplyr` libraries.
-Also, let's set our working directory.
-Finally, set `stringsAsFactors` to `FALSE` globally as shown below.
+To begin, load the `ggplot2` and `dplyr` libraries.
+Also, set your working directory.
+Finally, set `stringsAsFactors` to `FALSE` globally using `options(stringsAsFactors = FALSE)`.

 ```r